PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 Don't forget to register your extension separately from your plugin as described [above](#plugin-registration)
 {% endhint %}

-The example below shows an example, where the plugin starts with the CBPiExtension class to add an intervall to the global cbpi settings.
+The example below shows an example, where the plugin starts with the CBPiExtension class to add an interval to the global cbpi settings.
 In this case, a task will be created the initializes the senor.
-During the initialization, the task will run the funtion scd30_intervall.
+During the initialization, the task will run the function scd30_interval.
 This function could be also directly included into the initialization task / function.

 ```python
 class SCD30_Config(CBPiExtension):